KLoCascio/Whack-A-Mole/README.md

 5. You win if you can collect all of the secret heroes!

 End Game Conditions:
-1. Bad - Click the Cactuar.
+1. Bad - Score goes below 0.
+(Cactuar =-10 points)
 2. Good - Collect the secret heroes.
 3. Maybe set a score ceiling.